Job & internship resources

-HOJO Classifieds - The Concordia Student Union maintains its own Housing and Job Bank (HOJO).
-For full access to the resources, register online and confirm your student status.
+HOJO Classifieds: run by the Concordia Student Union (CSU), HOJO is an online job bank for Concordia students.
+For full access to the resources, you'll need to register online and confirm your student status.

-What Can I Do with My Major? - CAPS has gathered resources and information on what you can do with each major at Concordia.
+What can I do with my degree in ...?: find out what jobs and/or career paths you can access with your degree.
 This is a great place to get more ideas on what to look for and where based on your personal studies and interests.

-Jobs on Campus at Concordia - Most on-campus jobs are offered during the school year; however, there may also be some opportunities available in the spring and summer.
-For example, the Student Success Centre hires mentors, tutors and student career advisors each April.
-Consult the list and contact the department or unit directly for job opportunities.
+Jobs at the Student Success Centre: the Student Success Centre hires mentors, tutors and student career advisors every year.
+You can contact the department or unit directly to inquire about job opportunities.

-Summer Jobs.com - This global site lists all types of summer student employment options including internships.
+Summer Jobs.com: this site lists various types of summer student employment options including internships.
 You can search according to location and keyword.

-Emploi Quebec Student Jobs - This site lists student and summer jobs in the province of Quebec.
+Emploi Quebec Student Jobs: browse student and summer jobs in the province of Québec.
 You can narrow down your search by city.